 YDSS has adopted the Quality Standards for Expanded Learning in California to maximize the impact of programs and promote continuous improvement.
-Guided by these Quality Standards, the YDSS utilizes data from multiple sources to assess the strength and weakness of Expanded Learning programs in order to continuously improve program design, outcomes, and impact.
+Guided by these Quality Standards, the YDSS utilizes data from multiple sources to assess the strengths and challenges of Expanded Learning programs in order to continuously improve program design, outcomes, and impact.